eselinger/PHY3090-code/README.md

-# PHY3090-code
+# PHY3090 Materials Science

-Code written for the PHY3090 Materials Science course at UOIT.
+Work done for the PHY3090 Materials Science course at UOIT